Ajaiah-D/HunterCapstoneSpring2025/README.md

 Issues with live page
 - Image not loading
-- Analyze Page not loading
+- Analyze Page not loading -> Current Work Around is to right click and go to inspect

 ## Home Page
 ![A picture of how the home page of our website looks like](/sleepanalyzer/src/assets/home.gif)